 About the Program

-The Dietetic Internship (DI) is in conjunction with the Master of Science in Nutrition (Cellular and Molecular Nutrition or Public Health Nutrition) and doctoral graduate degrees.
+The Dietetic Internship (DI) is a combined program which requires completion of a MS or PhD degree from the Department of Nutrition.
+The MS in Nutrition offers degree programs in Cellular and Molecular Nutrition or Public Health Nutrition, and doctoral degrees in Cellular and Molecular Nutrition or Community Nutrition.
 Study for the Master’s degree takes place during the first 4 semesters (Fall, Spring, Summer, Fall).
-A DI Course, introducing knowledge and skills to be used during the internship is taken the 2nd Fall.
-The internship follows, in the Spring from January-August (30weeks).
-The Master’s degree and internship are usually completed in two years.
-Note that Public Health Nutrition students complete their 7-week block field experience the first summer which counts towards the internship hours.
-Hence they are complete with the DI by June.
+A DI Course, introducing knowledge and skills to be used during the supervised practice is taken the 2nd Fall.
+The supervised practice follows, in the Spring from January-August (31 weeks).
+The master’s degree and supervised practice are usually completed in two years.
+Note that Public Health Nutrition non-thesis students complete a 8-week block field experience the first summer which counts towards the supervised practice hours.
+These students complete the DI by June.
 There is an option to also complete a MPH degree or to complete the DI in conjunction with a PhD from the Department of Nutrition.

-• The focus of the Dietetic Internship (DI) is Clinical and Community with emphasis on developing nutrition assessment, counseling and presentation skills.
+- The focus of the Dietetic Internship (DI) is Community Nutrition.

-• The program has a strong public health component.
+- The program has a strong public health component, but also prepares interns for a career in clinical nutrition.

-• The DI accepts 10 interns each year.
-The 1st year students are in the MS Program.
-Spring of the 2nd year is the DI, a 40 hour per week experience for 30 weeks.
+- The DI accepts 10 interns each year.
+The first year students are in the MS Program.
+Spring of the second year is the DI, a 40 hour per week experience for 31 weeks.
+Interns remain in the DI summer semester or may complete the Block Field Experience the first summer.

-• Over the past 5 years, 100% of graduates have passed the RD exam within one year of first attempt.
+- Over the past 5 years, 100% of graduates have passed the RDN exam within one year of first attempt.

 The DI program aims to provide an experience component in dietetics which culminates in registration eligibility.
 The experience will provide dietetic interns with the clinical application of knowledge learned through their Didactic Program in Dietetics and undergraduate curricula.
 Emphasis is placed on the integration of knowledge and experience leading to a strong capacity to solve problems.
 As interns gain experience, increased responsibility for professional practice will be given.
 Individualized study is stressed to give the dietetic intern experience in integration of knowledge from many areas of study.
 An interdisciplinary approach assists the intern in development of innovative solutions to increasingly complex problems.
 This includes an increased understanding of self and one’s role as a member of the comprehensive health care team.
 Preceptor evaluation and student self-assessment contribute to this understanding in relation to meeting the life-time goals of a dietitian.
 The DI program provides flexibility for individual interests through individual enrichment, “personal choice” experiences.